internxt/cli/WEBDAV.md

 ## How it works

+When you login with Internxt CLI, your session and some other configuration data are stored in your local home folder.
+These data will be used for both the CLI and WebDAV.
+Restarting the computer or uninstalling the CLI will not erase this configuration.
+The only way to properly clean up this configuration is by explicitly using the logout command.

 The WebDav feature works by exposing a local only server in your machine when enabled.

 - When you download a file, the WebDav local server decrypts your data and sends it to the WebDav client